 If it feels like things are really dark right now, we get it.
 The fight against fascism seems like a losing battle.
 For every step forward, it feels like we take two steps back, and many of us are suffering under the weight of that perception right now.
-That's why we've decided to dig into the first half of Angela Davis' Freedom is a Constant Struggle for our February read: to remind is that even if the fight is never-ending, it is worthy and necessary.
+That's why we dug into the first half of Angela Davis' Freedom is a Constant Struggle for our March read: to remind us that even if the fight is never-ending, it is worthy and necessary.

 The book's description says it all: "Reflecting on the importance of black feminism, intersectionality, and prison abolitionism for today's struggles, Davis discusses the legacies of previous liberation struggles, from the Black Freedom Movement to the South African anti-Apartheid movement.
 She highlights connections and analyzes today's struggles against state terror, from Ferguson to Palestine.

 Facing a world of outrageous injustice, Davis challenges us to imagine and build the movement for human liberation.
 And in doing so, she reminds us that 'Freedom is a constant struggle.'"
-We'll read and discuss chapters 6 - 10 in March.
+The conversations for this one were far-reaching, and extended well beyond the covers of the book itself.
+If you missed it, you missed a great discussion!

 For January, we wrapped up our quarter-long discussion of Vivek Chibber's three-part ABCs of Capitalism with Volume C: Capitalism and Class Struggle, which makes the case for why any meaningful opposition to the violence of capital must be based in working-class struggle and solidarity.
 As with Volumes A and B, this one is brief at just 36 pages long.
 But as we proved with November and December's discussions, the brevity of the source material wasn't reflected in the length or depth of the conversation.